turingschool/front-end-curriculum/lessons/module-1/json-and-localstorage.md

 HTTP powers the web, but it does have one limitation.
 All information can only be sent back and forth using strings.
 Strings are great, but it's not hard to imagine a world where we might want to send slightly more complicated data structures back (e.g. objects and arrays) back and forth between the client and the server.

-JSON stands for "JavaScript Object Notation" and is an alternative to <a target="_blank" href="https://gist.github.com/stevekinney/210a7fb9c9b3c0be2e53">XML</a> as a standard for sending information back and forth over the web.
+JSON stands for "JavaScript Object Notation" and is an alternative to <a target="blank" href="https://gist.github.com/stevekinney/210a7fb9c9b3c0be2e53">XML</a> as a standard for sending information back and forth over the web.
 It's a subset of JavaScript's object syntax. **JSON** is a language-independent data format that is easy for humans to read and write and easy for machines to parse and generate.

 JSON has the following rules: